LogoLogo

 2. On the confirmation panel, click Delete.

-Managing SSH tokens
+Managing SSH tokens (for connections to older databases)

 When you connect to an Ephemeral database, you provide the private key to connect to the bastion.
 Your Ephemeral account must have a corresponding public key associated with it.